 - Convulsions and seizures

-As anorexia progresses, the physical and the psychological side effects become interwoven, creating a demon difficult to defeat.
+As the disease progresses, the physical and the psychological side effects become interwoven, creating a demon difficult to defeat.
 The longer someone with anorexia goes untreated, the tighter the knot becomes between the physical and the psychological, trapped in a prison of distorted behaviors and thoughts.

-People with anorexia experience psychological effects that take on an addictive quality - the more deeply entrenched in the eating disorder, the more vital it seems and feels to the person suffering from the illness.
+People with this disease experience psychological effects that take on an addictive quality—the more deeply entrenched in the eating disorder, the more vital it seems and feels to the person suffering from the illness.
 Starvation begins to affect the mind of the sufferer, impairing brain processes and functions.
 The person struggling with the disease can no longer envision a life without it.

 No Body is Perfect